vladhog/aiohttp-doh/README.rst

   List of str.
 DNS over HTTPS endpoints.
   Shortcut use `'https://dns.google.com/resolve'`
   and `'https://cloudflare-dns.com/dns-query'` both in default.
-  You can also use others instead.
+  You can also use others instead, make sure DNS endpoints support JSON response format (application/dns-json)

 json_loads
   Function for loads json. default is Python builtin json module's one.